Lachlan-Frawley/x-log/README.md

 # Requirements
 - C++ 17 at minimum
 - C++ 20 enables using std::string, std::string_view, and char* as keys to query the logger map
 - Source location is enabled if present (C++ >=20)
-- libfmt (downloaded via FetchContent)
 - Boost Log (not sure how early a version you can get away with, minimum I've tried is 1.72)
+- libfmt

 # Notes
 - Only logs to stderr
 - Can be used in a multi-threaded environment
 - Has its own exception that writes to the log (and includes source location)
 - Not tested in an exception-less environment

 # TODO
-- Add ability to only log above a certain level
+- Log to syslog or journal
+- Log to files
+- Add fatal CODE and ERRNO macros
-- Add ability to disable certain log channels (named loggers)
+- Add log control socket & external log control program
+- Add instance loggers (i.e. named instances)
 - Add checks for exceptions and handle FATAL() macros differently if they are disabled
 - Expand CODE_SEV(code) macros to give more information
 - Expand ERRNO_SEV() macros to give more information
-- Add new places to send the log to (i.e. files)
 - Test in more environments

 # How to use